-- If the LLC is owned by a single member who is a person, the IRS instructs that you must indicate the name of the owner on the “name” line and the name of the LLC on the “business name line.”
-The IRS prefers that you report the owner's Social Security number instead of the LLC's federal employer identification number.
+- If the LLC is owned by a single member who is a person, the IRS says that you must indicate the name of the owner on the “name” line and the name of the LLC on the “business name line.”
+The IRS prefers that you report the owner's Social Security number instead of the LLC's federal employer identification number in this case.

 Tips If You’re Subject to Mandatory Backup Withholding

-You must also certify on Form W-9 whether you are subject to backup withholding.
+You must also certify on Form W-9 whether you're subject to backup withholding.

-This is withholding at a flat rate of 28 percent on payments made to you or your business under certain circumstances.
-There are two common reasons for backup withholding: Your name and SSN don't match IRS records, or you have one or more outstanding tax debts and the IRS has notified you that you are subject to mandatory backup withholding until these taxes are paid in full.
+Backup withholding is a flat rate of 28 percent on payments made to you or your business under certain circumstances.
+There are two common reasons for backup withholding: Your name and Social Security number don't match IRS records, or you have one or more outstanding tax debts and the IRS has notified you that you're subject to mandatory backup withholding until these taxes are paid in full.

 Answers to Commonly Asked Questions

 How often should I update a Form W-9?